History of Brisbane: Moreton Bay Penal Settlement (1824–1842)

+The Old Windmill built in 1828, a site of convict punishments and executions, is the oldest surviving building in Queensland.

-In 1824, the first convict colony was established at Redcliffe Point under Lieutenant Henry Miller.
+The first convict settlement in the region was established at Redcliffe Point on 13 September 1824 under Lieutenant Henry Miller.
 Meanwhile, Oxley and Allan Cunningham explored further up the Brisbane River in search of water, landing at the present location of North Quay.
-Less than one year later, in May 1825, the colony was moved south from Redcliffe to a peninsula on the Brisbane River, site of the present central business district, called "Meen-jin" by its Turrbal inhabitants.
+Less than one year later, in May 1825, the colony was moved south from Redcliffe to a peninsula on the Brisbane River, site of the present central business district, called "Meanjin" by its Turrbal inhabitants.
+The settlement was established as a "prison within a prison", a remote station for recidivist convicts considered too dangerous or unmanageable in Sydney.
+Along with Norfolk Island, Moreton Bay was soon regarded as one of the harshest penal settlements in New South Wales.

-At the end of 1825, the official population of Brisbane was "45 males and 2 females".
+By the end of 1825, the official population of the new station was recorded as “45 males and 2 females”.
 Until 1859, when Queensland was separated from the state of New South Wales, the name Moreton Bay was used to describe the new settlement and surrounding areas.
-"Edenglassie" was the name first proposed for the growing town by Chief Justice Francis Forbes, the name taken from the Forbes' family estate in Aberdeenshire.
-The name soon fell out of favour and the current name in honour of Governor Thomas Brisbane was adopted instead.
+"Edenglassie" was the name first proposed for the growing town by Chief Justice Francis Forbes.

-The colony was originally established as a "prison within a prison"—a settlement, deliberately distant from Sydney, to which recidivist convicts could be sent as punishment.
-It soon garnered a reputation, along with Norfolk Island, as one of the harshest penal settlements in all of New South Wales.
-In July 1828 work began on the construction of the Commissariat Store.
-It remains intact today as a museum of the Royal Historical Society of Queensland and is only one of two convict era buildings still standing in Queensland.
-The other is The Old Windmill on Wickham Terrace.
+In July 1828 work began on the construction of the Commissariat Store, which remains intact today as a museum of the Royal Historical Society of Queensland and is one of only two surviving convict-era buildings in Queensland, the other being the Old Windmill on Wickham Terrace.

-Over twenty years, thousands of convicts passed through the penal colony.
-Hundreds of these fled the stern conditions and escaped into the bush.
-Although most escapes were unsuccessful or resulted in the escapees perishing in the bush, some (e.g. James Davis) succeeded in living as "wild white men" amongst the aboriginal people.

-During these decades, the local aboriginals tried to "starve out" the settlement by destroying its crops—most notably their "corn fields" at today's South Bank.
-In retaliation, colony guards shot and killed aboriginals entering the corn fields.
+Under the command of Captain Patrick Logan the penal colony expanded significantly.
+Convict numbers rose from around 200 to over 1,000 men, and substantial brick and stone buildings—including barracks, a hospital and a school—were constructed.
+The Old Windmill, built in 1828 and used for grinding grain and administering punishments, remains the oldest surviving structure in Queensland.
+Logan became notorious for severe use of the cat-o’-nine-tails, often exceeding the official maximum of 50 lashes.
+Convict labour also established farms along the river flats, including those that later formed the City Botanic Gardens.

+Conflict broke out between the penal settlement and Indigenous groups during 1827–1828, most notably in the Corn Field Raids at South Bank and Kangaroo Point.
+Contemporary accounts described this resistance as an attempt to “starve out” the settlement by destroying its crops and cutting off its food supply.

+Tensions escalated again in 1832–1833 during the Moreton Bay conflict, a series of clashes between the North Stradbroke Island settlements at Dunwich and Amity and Quandamooka groups.
+Attacks on convict work parties, boat crews and timber-getters prompted reprisals by military detachments.
+Recent research situates these clashes within a broader pattern of coordinated Indigenous resistance across southern Queensland during the 1830s.

+The settlement declined after transportation to Moreton Bay ended in 1839, and the penal station formally closed in 1842, clearing the way for free settlement on the Brisbane River.